 One of the downsides of growing houseplants can be keeping the environment humid enough to maintain the health of tropical plants, which often need jungle-like conditions to truly thrive.
 This is not a problem for cactus aficionados, as these desert plants appreciate dry air and average room temperatures.
 Most cactus species are low-maintenance and good to grow indoors.
-Although some sun is necessary for cactus health, many species can get by on three hours a day, and supplementary lighting can help specimens living in north-facing windows.
+Although some sun is necessary for indoor cactus health, many species can get by on just a few hours a day, and supplementary lighting can help specimens living in north-facing windows.

 01 of 08